Old-Fashioned but Newly Polished

 Lying upon the floor, in front of a small door in the wainscot, I saw the head, the throat, and a portion of the shoulders of a gray-haired old man.
 There was no body visible, for below the shoulders the form faded into nothingness.
 Around the throat were clinched the fingers of a pair of brawny hands, the arms of which were visible only to the elbows, and at no time could I perceive the slightest trace of the form to which they belonged.

 The description of this strangulation being committed by “amputated” body parts grows far more graphic in the paragraphs that follow.
+This is one of the reasons I judged the work to be strong enough to be included in my anthology Ghostly Clients & Demonic Culprits: The Roots of Occult Detective Fiction.

 What I think will especially please fans of occult detective fiction, though, is how this pre-Flaxman Low and pre-Sherlock Holmes tale blends supernatural- and detective-fiction genres.
 Noted above, the doctor-detective’s previous experience with “supernatural agency” prepares him to approach the case as an actual haunting, not simply a matter of a patient-client suffering from hallucinations.
 His visit to the site confirms he was wise to proceed in this way.
 The doctor then uses some very basic, very worldly detective methods to get to the heart of the haunting.
 In fact, the doctor’s theory about how such things occur might bring Carnacki’s electric pentacle to some readers’ minds.